 Incidence

 While cancer cases are on the rise, most people are diagnosed when they’re older.
-The number of working people with cancer is nearly matched by the number of people caring for loved ones:
+The number of working people living with cancer is outstripped by the number of working people caring for loved ones with cancer:

 Early intervention

-• £133 billion6 - the total estimated costs of UK preventable cancer cases diagnosed in 2023, equating to 5.07% of annual GDP
+- £133 billion7 - the total estimated costs of UK preventable cancer cases diagnosed in 2023, equating to 5.07% of annual GDP

 Access